EXTRADITION LAWYER CANADA • EXTRADITION LAWYER ONTARIO

 It doesn't matter if that foreign power superficially has vaguely similar systems to our own.
-You could still wind up with an unfair trial, on unfounded charges, based on an illegal investigation, and sentenced to a lifetime of prison or even execution without effective means of appeal.
+Depending on where you are being extradited from and to, you could still wind up with an unfair trial, on unfounded charges, based on an illegal investigation, and sentenced to a lifetime of prison or even execution without effective means of appeal.

 For these very reasons, many countries will never under any circumstances hand over one of their citizens to another country for prosecution.
 Unfortunately Canada isn't one of those countries.
 It will hand over its nationals.
 But only on strict conditions, and after a hearing.

-There's rarely much to gain by consenting to extradition, and lots of advantages to fighting it, other than time spent in custody in Canada during the process (getting bail while fighting extradition is rare, and the resources you'll need to fight it.
+There's rarely much to gain by consenting to extradition, and lots of advantages to fighting it, other than potentially time spent in custody in Canada during the process (getting bail while fighting extradition is rare but possible), and the resources you'll need to fight it.

 How to Challenge Extradition from Canada: 5 Steps to Winning Your Freedom